uviclibraries/podcasting/editing-audio.md

     <img src="images/podcast-edit-05.png" style="float:right;width:200px;" alt="track example">

+### Adding fades and crossfades

-4. Use fades and crossfades: Abrupt starts and stops sound unnatural.
-Use crossfades between sections of audio or use the room tone to mask the edits.
+We add fades and crossfades to address abrupt starts and stops in speaking, which can sound unnatural.

 - Fade the beginning of your audio by **selecting the first 3 or 4 seconds audio** (on the far left of the track), and then on the top menu select **Effect -> Fade In**.
 - Fade end of audio track by **selecting the last 3 or 4 seconds of audio** (on the far right of the track) and then on the top menu select **Effect -> Fade Out**.
 - You can also fade music bumpers in and out in the middle of your recording (this is covered in more detail in the **Music Bumpers & Voiceovers** handout).